-There are many different strategies of adaptive importance sampling.
-For instance, the generic Population Monte Carlo (PMC) scheme of \cite{cappe:guillin:marin:robert:2004} can be implemented as the $D$-kernel \citep{douc:guillin:marin:robert:2007a,douc:guillin:marin:robert:2007b} algorithm, which tries to fit a mixture of $D$ given kernels or importance sampling distributions in terms of either minimum variance or minimum Kullback-Leibler divergence.
-While this algorithm is shown to converge to the best solution (either minimum variance or minimum Kullback-Leibler divergence) within the class of $D$ kernels, it is concerned with a specific type of proposal and it still uses a small family of distributions that may fail to properly represent the target.
+There are many different strategies or devising adaptive importance sampling algorithms.
+For instance, the generic Population Monte Carlo (PMC) scheme of \cite{cappe:guillin:marin:robert:2004} can be implemented as the D-kernel \citep{douc:guillin:marin:robert:2007a,douc:guillin:marin:robert:2007b} algorithm, whose goal is to fit a mixture of $D$ given kernels to the target in terms of either minimum variance or minimum Kullback-Leibler divergence.
+While this algorithm is shown to converge to the optimal solution (meaning either minimum variance or minimum Kullback-Leibler divergence) within the class of D-kernels, it is restrictive to a specific type of importance distributions that may fail to properly represent the target.

-In this paper, we propose a novel perspective to pool together importance samples.
-Those importance samples originate from different importance sampling distributions and are associated with corresponding importance weights, of the form
+In this paper, we propose a novel perspective to pool together importance samples from different importance sampling distributions.
+Those various importance samples $\by_i^t\sim Q_t$ $(0\le t\le T\,,1\le i\le N_t)$ are associated with importance weights

-where $q_t$ and $\pi$ are proper densities and where $\by_i^t\sim Q_t$ $(0\le t\le T\,,1\le i\le N_t)$.
-While those $T$ samples can be put together by keeping these original importance weights (Robert and Casella, 2004, Chapter 14), there exists a stabilising alternative called {\em deterministic multiple mixture} due to \cite{veach:guibas:1995} and popularised by \cite{owen:zhou:2000}.
+where $q_t$ and $\pi$ are proper densities.
+While those $T$ samples can be crudely merged by keeping these original importance weights (Robert and Casella, 2004, Chapter 14), there exists a more refined and stabilising alternative called {\em deterministic multiple mixture} due to \cite{veach:guibas:1995} and popularised by \cite{owen:zhou:2000}.